Your claim could be worth...

 The figures quoted are a rough guide to show you the amount you could receive as compensation for your injury.
 Our solicitors will advise you in more detail about your specific claim.

 Horse riding is a beloved activity across Scotland, offering enjoyment, freedom and a connection with nature.
-Unfortunately, horse riding accidents can and do happen, and the consequences can be severe.
-At Watermans, our horse riding injury solicitors can help you seek the compensation you deserve.
+Unfortunately, horse riding accidents can happen, and when they do, the consequences can be severe.

 "They looked out for me through the whole process.
 Watermans sorted out my physiotherapy and a personal injury settlement that has enabled me to get by life back together.
 A special thanks to Sam Donaldson and Stacey Moore who handled my claim."